Croatia Digital Nomad Visa Requirements 2025: Best Steps

 Single Fare Public Transport:$0.60

-In Croatia, a person’s average monthly expenses (excluding rent) is around $600.
+In Croatia, a person’s average monthly expenses, excluding rent, are around $600.

 6 Top Cities in Croatia for Digital Nomads